 Within the Township of Clearview, especially within the former Township of Nottawasaga, there exist archaic plans of subdivision, including subdivisions created by Reference Plans that were deposited in the County of Simcoe Registry Office prior to the imposition of a Subdivision Control Order by the Minister of Municipal Affairs in April 1969.
-Most of these archaic plans of subdivision are located outside the Settlement Areas identified in this Official Plan and are no longer considered suitable for development for various reasons, such as lot areas that are too small to accommodate individual on-site water and sewage services, a lack of frontage on an improved public road, or incompatibility with surrounding existing uses.
+Most of these archaic plans of subdivision are located outside the Settlement Areas identified in this Official Plan and are no longer considered suitable for development for various reasons, such as being composed of lots that are too small to accommodate individual on-site water and wastewater services, not having frontage on an improved public road, or not being compatible with existing nearby uses.
 As a rule, this Official Plan does not recognize these archaic plans as approved plans of subdivision.